alexej-schelle/Idr-Web-Spiders/README.md

 It works for Websites, Mobile Compatible Websites and Standalone Mobile Compatible Websites and uses public Website Content, Canonical Tags, Meta Viewports and HTTP Headers.

-Using IDR for Web Spiders, you may prfit from
+Using IDR for Web Spiders, you may profit from

 - A realistic and unique informal data model for search engines about the content of your websites and saas applications.